poftwaresatent/estar/README.md

     @INPROCEEDINGS{philippsen:2007,
      author    = {Roland Philippsen},
      title     = {E* Interpolated Graph Replanner},
-     booktitle = {Proceedings of the IEEE International Conference on Intelligent Robots and Systems (IROS)},
-     year      = 2007
+     booktitle = {Workshop Proceedings on Algorithmic Motion Planning for Autonomous Robots in Challenging Environments, held in conjunction with the IEEE International Conference on Intelligent Robots and Systems (IROS)}, year      = 2007
-    }

-[E* paper](http://estar.sourceforge.net/papers/philippsen_siegwart_icra2005_paper.pdf) presented at ICRA 2005 (describes an outdated formulation, but gives basic insights)

-    @INPROCEEDINGS{philippsen:2005,
-     author    = {Roland Philippsen and Roland Siegwart}, title     = {An Interpolated Dynamic Navigation Function}, booktitle = {Proceedings of the IEEE International Conference on Robotics and Automation (ICRA)},
-     year      = 2005
     }

 [Technical Report on "light" E\*](http://estar.sourceforge.net/papers/philippsen--estar-TR06.pdf) written in 2006.
 This describes the formulation underlying this implementation.